|JOB CODE:||101225 |

 Ability to make complex engineering computations and to interpret field notes and construction plans.

-Ability to read and interpret blueprints, plans and specifications applicable to large-scale public work's construction.
+Ability to read and interpret blueprints, plans, and specifications applicable to large-scale public works construction projects.

-Ability to supervise the work of sub-professional engineering and/or clerical personnel.
+Ability to lead and/or supervise the work of sub-professional engineering, architectural, and/or clerical personnel.

 Ability to apply good work habits such as punctuality, reliability, preciseness, and dependability in order to effectively complete assigned tasks and contribute to the smooth operation of the department and division.|